uutu/deno-quizlet/README.md

 ## Setup and running the application

 The Oak app is created in `app.js` where the app is exported.
 The application can be launched locally using the file `run_locally.js`.
 To build the application, run the command `docker-compose up` (or `docker compose up` without the hyphen) from the directory where `docker-compose.yml` is housed.
-The default location of the running app is [http://localhost:7777].
+The default location of the running app is http://localhost:7777.
+Docker takes care of the app's dependencies for a quick&easy setup.

 The database is created automatically with a preset admin account and a single topic.
 To test the admin account, login using `admin@admin.com` with the password `123456`.

 ## Deployed application url:

-The project can be found and tested at [https://quizlet-bonanza.herokuapp.com/].
+The project can be found and tested at https://quizlet-bonanza.herokuapp.com/.
 Note that the application start-up might take a moment if the service has been inactive for a while.
 Also note that the application will be taken offline sometime late November due to Heroku terms for PostgresSQL addon changing.